Sea and shore fishing

-Sea and shore angling are extremely popular right along the Dorset coast and chartered boats are increasingly in demand around the harbours of Christchurch, Poole, Weymouth, West Bay and Lyme Regis.
-There are also a good range of trout lakes throughout the country, both privately and municipally owned.
+Sea and shore fishing are extremely popular along the Dorset coast.
+Chartered angling boats are increasingly in demand around the harbours of Christchurch, Poole, Weymouth, West Bay and Lyme Regis, as well as coastal towns like Swanage.

 Obtaining a Rod Licence